To retire in Portugal means elevating your lifestyle for the years that matter most! Here’s our complete guide.

 Continue reading to learn more about the Visa and application process to retire in Portugal!

-How is the Visa process?
+How is the Portugal retirement visa process?

 The passive income Visa, or the D7 Visa, is a popular choice among expat retirees in Portugal.
 If you have sufficient passive income, the Visa allows you to live in Portugal for an extended period.